An insider guide to business process mapping

 An effective process flow helps employees have an accurate understanding of how human tasks are done and ensures that things are in order in the company.

 This is where business process mapping comes in handy.
-Business process maps lay out in simple terms the step-by-step procedure of every aspect of the business.
+Business process maps lay out the step-by-step procedure for every aspect of the business in simple terms.

 This article provides a comprehensive guide about business process mapping, what it can offer, and its different types.